joshbarbee/Survey-mm/readme.md

-This is the readme file for Josh Barbee (@slappa_josh)'s Tiktok's matchmaker.

 The task process is as follows:
 -
 1. data is taken from a google survey form, imported into csv form